confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream-as-select.md

 In join queries, the `REPLICAS` value is taken from the left-most stream or table.

+### RETENTION_MS

+!!! note
+    Available starting in version `0.28.3-RC7`.

+The retention specified in milliseconds in the backing topic.

+If `RETENTION_MS` isn't set, the retention of the input stream is used.

+In join queries, the `RETENTION_MS` value is taken from the left-most stream or table.

+You can't change the retention on an existing stream.
+To change the retention, you must drop the stream and create it again.

 ### TIMESTAMP

 Sets a column within the stream's schema to be used as the default source of